aks2507/Model-Evaluation-and-Diagnosis-Display/README.md

 ## Steps:
 ### Step 1:
 #### Bring your own test dataset and Serialised Model
-Train your model in Jupyter Notebook/Kaggle/GoogleColab and obtain the serialside model and dataset as follows:<br>
+Train your model in Jupyter Notebook/Kaggle/GoogleColab and obtain the serialised model and dataset as follows:<br>

 ```python
 import pandas as pd